MatejHor/NeuralNetworksFromScratch/README.md

 Implementation of a feed-forward neural network in C/C++.
 Trained it on a Fashion-MNIST dataset using a backpropagation algorithm.

-## [REQUIREMENTS]
+## Requirements
-Solution must met ALL of the following requirements:
+Solution met ALL of the following requirements:
 1. Your solution must be compilable and runnable on the AISA server.
 2. Your solution achieves at least 88% accuracy.
 3. Your solution must finish within 30 minutes.